zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/intro-design-patterns/intro-to-design-patterns.md

 | Subscribe to Business events from FA applications. | Import bulk data into the SaaS application using FBDI compliant bulk operations. | Receive callback from FA when bulk import/export operation completes. | Invoke business services using the Service Catalog WSDL (SOAP) or Interface Catalog (REST) using CRUD operations. | Upload files to Oracle WebCenterContent (UCM) when using ‘Import Bulk Data’ is not appropriate (non FBDI files)|
 | Direction:  INBOUND | Direction: OUTBOUND | Direction:  INBOUND (using a business event) | Direction: INBOUND/OUTBOUND | Direction:  OUTBOUND |

-##	Task	2: Real Time Synchronization
+##	Task	2: Real Time Integration

-There are couple of ways to Synchronize data from ERP Cloud into downstream applications
+There are several ways to Synchronize data between ERP Cloud and downstream applications
 - Business Events - Oracle Integration subscribes to events from ERP Cloud
-- Business Objects (APIs) – ERP Cloud invokes Oracle Integration Endpoints exposed using Business Object Interface
+- Business Object – ERP Cloud invokes Oracle Integration Endpoints exposed using Business Object Interface
+- Business Services (API's) - ERP/SCM Cloud provides REST/SOAP API's which includes how to create, update and fetch records in Real Time Integration scenarios.

 ### *Business Events Integration*